open-rmf/rmf_traffic/rmf_traffic/QUALITY_DECLARATION.md

 ### Contributor Origin [2.ii]

-`rmf_traffic` does not require a confirmation of contributor origin.
+`rmf_traffic` uses DCO as its confirmation of contributor origin policy.
+More information can be found in [CONTRIBUTING](../CONTRIBUTING.md).

 ### Peer Review Policy [2.iii]